Krakor92/some-custom-dataviews/jukebox/README.md

 - If you are listening to mp3 files and modifiying your vault at the same time then you'll want to remove the **auto refresh of Dataview** or else it will reset the music everytime dv refreshes

--  If you have scrolled far enough inside a page and a lot of musics have been rendered (> 200) and you decide to switch to another tab, then you may experience a screen freeze for few seconds when switching back to this tab (This phenomenon was only really experienced on my Android phone)
+- If you have scrolled far enough inside a page and a lot of musics have been rendered (> 200) and you decide to **switch to another tab**, then you may experience a screen freeze for few seconds when switching back to this tab (This phenomenon was only really experienced on my Android phone)

+- It's an already known phenomenon (cf. https://forum.obsidian.md/t/audio-stops-while-scrolling/7966) but **scrolling too far deep** in the file where this view sit (or up depending on where the codeblock is positionned) will pause the music if it's played by an audio player inside a card.
+It's because of Obsidian's infinite scrolling strategy.
+Basicly, the output of this view is removed from the DOM when you've scrolled too far from it

 ## 🎯 Motivations

-The three main reasons why i've started building this are:
+The three main reasons why I've started building this are:

 - **I can't trust any music service** to store indefinitly all the music i listen (especially Youtube) Why?
-Because it can decide for any specific reason (copyright claim most of the time) to delete any music i've added to one of my playlist without warning
+Because it can decide for any specific reason (copyright claim most of the time) to delete any music I've added to one of my playlist without warning

-- I want musics **to populate "playlists" on the fly** (based on custom metadata) without me having to manually insert them inside (while still having the ability to do so). imho the traditional playlist system main flaw is exactly that: It doesn't take into account that the human brain connects musics together in a variety of ways and not just by artist, genre or album.
+- I want musics **to populate "playlists" on the fly** (based on custom metadata) without me having to manually insert them inside (while still having the ability to do so).
+	IMHO the traditional playlist system main flaw is exactly that: It doesn't take into account that the human brain connects musics together in a variety of ways and not just by artist, genre or album.

 - I want to put all the music I listen to **on a unified platform accessible on all my devices**.
 	It's not my top reason but i find it very cool to have soundcloud and other external service musics next to my regular youtube links

-N.B.
+*N.B.*
 If you do not recognize yourself in neither of these statements, then I am happy for you: Traditional music services answer your needs and that's great.
 You don't need to read any further.
 Have a good day!